WIAA football: Top-ranked Catholic Memorial ousts Lakeside Lutheran 49-14 - NewsBreak

 WIAA football: Top-ranked Catholic Memorial ousts Lakeside Lutheran 49-14

-WAUKESHA—Top-seeded Catholic Memorial beat fourth-seeded Lakeside Lutheran 49-14 in a WIAA Division 4 Level 2 football game at Carroll University on Friday night.
+WAUKESHA—Top-seeded Catholic Memorial beat fourth-seeded Lakeside Lutheran 49-14 in a WIAA Division 4 Level 2 football game at Carroll University on Friday, Oct.
+28.

 “Proud of my kids and happy with how they battled tonight,” Lakeside Lutheran football coach Paul Bauer said.
 “I love my guys.”